UnitConversion/unitConversion/documents/idods/clientapi.rst

 	from idodspy.idodsclient import IDODSClient

-and then by executing the initialize call:
+and then by executing the initialization call:

 .. code-block:: python

 	client = IDODSClient(BaseURL='http://localhost:8000')

-When calling the constructor we should provide base server URL to it.
+When calling the constructor we should provide base server URL.

 Inventory
 +++++++++++++

 In inventory there are devices that are not yet installed.

 To save inventory item we should call **saveInventory** method.
-Input parameters and returned object is displayed in the `Client API Library`_.
+Input parameters and returned object are displayed in the `Client API Library`_.
 Mandatory parameters are: **name** and **cmpnt_type**.
-There is also a predefined list of properties that should be saved together with the inventory.
+There is also a predefined list of properties that should be saved together with inventory.
 Some of the items in the list can be set to **None**.
-When providing those parameters, entities with provided names should already exist in the database or **saveInventory** will return an exception.
+Component type with given name should already exist in the database or **saveInventory** will return an exception.

 Example: